fps/units/README.md

 units
 =====

-An experiment in c++ template fun for audio syntheis
+An experiment in c++ template fun for audio syntheis.